zype/zype.github.io/api_docs/consumers.md

 Parameter | Function | Type
 --------- | -------- | ----
-braintree_id | Filter consumers by Braintree ID | String
+braintree_id | Filter records by Braintree ID | String
 created_at | Filter the records returned by created date.
-You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
-Example: created_at.gte=2015-01-01 | Date email     | Filter consumers by email | String id        | Query for a consumer by id | String id!       | Exclude a consumer from the query | String page      | The page number of records to return (zero indexed).
-Example: 0. | Number password_token | Filter consumers by password reset token | String per_page  | The number of records to return.
-Example: 10. | Number q         | A query string for searching for consumers | String rss_token | Filter consumers by RSS token | String stripe_id | Filter consumers by Stripe ID | String
+Greater or less than filters can be used by adding a suffix (Example: created_at.gte) | Date email     | Filter records by email | String id        | Filter records by ID | String id!       | Exclude records by ID | String page      | The page number of records to return (Example: 1) | Number password_token | Filter records by password reset token | String per_page  | The number of records to return (Example: 10) | Number q         | Filter records by keyword | String rss_token | Filter records by RSS token | String stripe_id | Filter records by Stripe ID | String

 ###Retrieve a Consumer
 <pre><b>GET</b> https://api.zype.com/consumers/[id]